-Twin Snakes adds something impossible until now (except when using Goggles, the sniper rifle, or missile launchers): the first-person shooting view.
+The Twin Snakes adds something impossible until now (except when using Goggles, sniper rifles, or missile launchers): the first-person shooting view.

 Kojima built the original MGS game design as a 3rd person action infiltration game.
 In The Twin Snakes, the FPS view completely changes the dynamic.
-It gave me the feeling of being more in control of the situation, but it also made some parts of the game too easy.
+It gives the player more control and makes some parts of the game a lot easier.

-If you’re careful enough, you can now spot and dispose of guards and security cameras without breaking a sweat.
-On top of this, you don’t have to kill guards anymore.
-You can dispose of them using tranquilizing weapons.
+If you play your cards right, you can easily spot and dispose of guards and security cameras without breaking a sweat.
+Actually, you don’t even need to kill guards anymore.
+You can simply put them to sleep using tranquilizing weapons.

-Snake will be able to count on Mei Ling and a team of experts to survive his mission.
+Solid Snake can count on Mei Ling and a full team of experts to survive his mission.

 The (infamous) M9